learn-co-students/git-flow-001-prework-web/README.md

 ### Merging

-Now that you've sucessfully added a turtle pic and caption to the add-turtle branch, you're going to merge that branch into master.
+Now that you've sucessfully added a turtle pic and caption to the add-turtle branch and staged and commited it, you're going to merge that branch into master.

 * The first step is to switch back to the master branch: `git checkout master`
 * Now you're going to merge the add-turtle branch in: `git merge add-turtle`
 * Open up your `index.html` in the browser.
 How does it look?
 Does it have two pictures now?

-While you have this change locally, your remote repo still thinks that `index.html` just has one picture, the tree/bird one.
-You need to tell about this update.
+While you have this change locally, your remote repo (the one up on Github) still thinks that `index.html` just has one picture, the tree/bird one.
+You need to tell it about this update.
 * Push the update to your master branch on your remote repo: `git push origin master`
 * To make sure this push worked, visit your fork of this repo.
 From there, you can double check in at least two ways:
   1. There will be a light blue bar above the file struture of the repo: